 All eligible retired members receive a 1% to 3% COLA annually based on 50% of the increase in the Consumer Price Index between the current and previous March.
 The resulting percentage is multiplied by the first $18,000 of the annual benefit to determine that year's adjustment.
 COLA increases begin with the September benefit payment each year.

-The COLA for September 2014 through August 2015 benefit payments will remain at the current 1.0%.
-As a result, an eligible retired member with an annual benefit of $18,000 or more will receive a maximum increase of $15 per month beginning with the September 2014 payment.
+The COLA for September 2015 through August 2016 benefit payments will be 1.0%.
+As a result, an eligible retired member with an annual benefit of $18,000 or more will receive a maximum increase of $15 per month beginning with the September 2015 payment.
 (Eligible members receiving an annual benefit under $18,000 will receive a lesser monthly increase.)

 Different guidelines apply to service and disability retirements.
 Make sure you are familiar with the requirements that apply to your situation before you begin working in retirement.
 If you have specific questions about your employment, call us at (800) 356-3128, Ext.
 6150.
 If you work for a NYSTRS participating employer, provide the employer with your EmplID, regardless of your anticipated earnings.